alextinti83/EmulationStation/README.md

 * [Keep moving focus cursor by holding dpad pressed](https://github.com/talex-tnt/RetroStation/issues/23)

 Here is the [full closed issues list](https://github.com/talex-tnt/RetroStation/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aclosed)

-Thanks to [Aloshi](https://github.com/Aloshi/EmulationStation) for building ES and to all the [RetroPie](https://github.com/RetroPie/EmulationStation) contributors as well of course.
+Thanks to [Aloshi](https://github.com/Aloshi/EmulationStation) for building ES and to all the [RetroPie](https://github.com/RetroPie/EmulationStation) contributors.

 Not to forget [zigurana](https://github.com/zigurana) and the [RecalBox](https://github.com/recalbox/recalbox-os) project from which I borrowed some feature/code.